 During your one-year fellowship training, you will be primarily at Hartford Hospital.
-The remainder of the time will be spent at the UConn Health in Farmington.
+The remainder of the time will be spent at UConn Health in Farmington.

-Four months at Hartford Hospital Stroke Inpatient Service
+Inpatient Rotations: Hartford Hospital Stroke Inpatient Service and UConn John Dempsey Hospital

 VASCULAR NEUROLOGY INPATIENT CARE (STROKE SERVICE)

 The neurovascular fellow will lead the inpatient stroke team consisting of neurology residents, vascular APRN’s, rotating medical/psychiatry residents and medical students and oversee the care of inpatients on the stroke service under the supervision of a vascular neurology attending.
 The fellow will respond to any acute stroke beeper call on the inpatient service as well as triage possible acute stroke transfers from outside community hospitals on weekdays, from 7 a.m. to 5 p.m.